Our First View

 But if times got bad - such as during the Peloponnesian War - you had to get some real work done.
 So during one of the Assemblies, one of the louder citizens would get up and say, hey, enough of this blather.
 Let's set up a council of - instead of all free adult males - a smaller group - say 1500 or 400 or 30 men - and let them make the decisions.
 We don't even need to elect the council.
 We'll just pick a few guys, and they can appoint the others.
 That way the council will be composed of people who can get along.

-On the surface, this wasn't a lot different that they way the Athenians really did business.
+On the surface, this wasn't a lot different than the way the Athenians really did business.
 There was always a council of 500 people, ἡ βουλὴ οἱ πεντακόσιοι (pronounced "hey boo-LAY hoy pen-ta-KAH-see-oy" and translated as - what else - The Council of the Five Hundred), which would make day to day decisions.
 However, they as individuals had limited power and spent most of their time scheduling who spoke and when votes were taken.

 So in the time of trouble, the Athenians could rationalize that setting up an oligarchy was nothing more than expanding the powers of the βουλὴ.
 And when we say expanding powers we mean expanding.
 Members of the βουλὴ now had complete power not only to make laws and convene the courts, but also to serve as the judges and juries.